ESPRI-Mod/nctime/docs/usage.rst

      --force                                 Forces time axis writing overpassing checking step.
                                              THIS ACTION DEFINITELY MODIFY INPUT FILES!

-     --logdir [$PWD]                         Logfile directory.
+     --log [$PWD]                            Logfile directory.
 If not, standard output is used.

      -h, --help                              Show this help message and exit.